PrefectHQ/prefect/docs/recipes/recipes.md

 [Prefect recipes](https://github.com/PrefectHQ/prefect-recipes) provide a vital cookbook where users can find helpful code examples and common steps for specific Prefect use cases.

-We love recipes from anyone who has example code that another Prefect user can benefit from (for example, a Prefect flow that loads data into Snowflake).
+Contribute recipes that other Prefect users could benefit from (for example, a Prefect flow that loads data into Snowflake).

 Have a blog post, Discourse article, or tutorial you’d like to share as a recipe?
 All submissions are welcome.
 Clone the prefect-recipes repo, create a branch, add a link to your recipe to the README, and submit a PR.